Lemonade (Gucci Mane song)

 "Lemonade" is a song by American rapper Gucci Mane, and the third official single from his sixth studio album The State vs. Radric Davis (2009).
-The single was released in December 2009 and was produced by Bangladesh.
+The single was released on December 7, 2009 and was produced by Bangladesh.
 The song interpolates and samples "Keep It Warm" by comedy rock duo Flo & Eddie, from their 1976 album Moving Targets, and incorporates the voices of children singing the song's chorus.

 Reception

 AllMusic said: "Some of the best beats on The State vs. Radric Davis come by way of Bangladesh, who drops some seriously roll slowing Atlanta heat on "Lemonade".
 Now commented: "One song on the album is simply about the color yellow."
 According to The Washington Post: "Expect to hear the delirious kick of this song beneath rolled-up windows all winter long.
 Over sparkling piano trills and growling bass, Gucci counts off his earthly possessions, all of which appear to come in a shade of yellow: jewelry, wall-to-wall carpeting, a yacht, even a little yellow Corvette.
 It's not rote boasting.
 It's the sound of a beleaguered rap star outlining what happens when life hands him lemons."
 XXL commented: "The bouncy “Lemonade,” where Gooch gushes over his lemon-colored rims and lemon-flavored weed, is clever, but ultimately it could’ve been left on the cutting-room floor."
 Billboard posted: "The comical song is about diamond-encrusted jewelry."
 According to Coke Machine Glow: "Lemonade" has made the blog rounds and proven it's got both ride and bounce for miles, all Gucci leer and "Hard Knock Life" chorus shift."